ADHD Women in Perimenopause: Special Risks of Depression

 • Mood swings

-• Memory problems.
+• Memory problems

 Perimenopause can cause significant emotional distress due to hormonal changes.
-One women Adhd women are at particular risk is because of emotional regulation issues.
+One reason ADHD women are at particular risk is because of emotional regulation issues.
+These mood swings can be challenging to manage.

-What is happening with your hormones during Perimenopause?
+What is Happening with Your Hormones During Perimenopause?

 1. Estrogen receptors are located throughout regions of the brain that regulate mood, sleep, and cognition.